captainjs/ChangeCIDLinux/README.md

 That command should return the mounted path for the SD card, for example:
 /dev/mmcblk0p1
 Note: if any other type of adapter was used, like USB, or even a SD card read on a newer computer, the SD card might appear as /dev/sdax, it probably won't work.
 Also, the device information required is not the full information, we won't use the ending (p1).

-* At this stage, it should be ready to run the command to change the cid, using the relevant information:
+* At this stage, it should be ready to run the command to change the cid, using the relevant information and the evoplus_cid script:
+Either git clone this repository or download the zip file in a specific folder.
+Once downloaded extract, and compile the code.
+Then it should be ready to use.

 sudo ./evoplus_cid /dev/mmcblk0 0941504d494253540219c2a601012300